Time Series Forecasting via Learning Convolutionally Low-Rank Models: Analyses and Learning Methods

 \subsubsection{Learning the Transform Matrix $B$ Based on PCA}

 Whenever the given data matrix $Y$ is fairly low-rank,\footnote{Within the scope of univariate series, as we have explained in Section~\ref{sec:gematrix:pcp}, the trends and seasonality arguably result in low-rank generation matrices.
 Note here that, the presence of trends and seasonality is a sufficient but not necessary condition for low-rankness, as it is entirely possible for something else to induce low-rankness.} the required transform matrix $B$ can be found by PCA in an efficient way: $B = [U_Y^T;0]\in\mathbb{R}^{2m\times{}m}$ with $U_Y\in\mathbb{R}^{m\times{}m}$ being an orthogonal matrix consisting of all $m$ left singular vectors of $Y$.
-Here, the operator of padding with zeros makes no difference in forecasting accuracy and is purely for the sake of consistence.
-The computational procedure is given in Algorithm~\ref{alg:learnA:pca}.
+Here, the operation of padding with zeros makes only very mild difference in forecasting accuracy and is mainly for the sake of consistence.\footnote{Empirically, we did observe that $B =[U_Y^T; 0]\in\mathbb{R}^{2m\times{}m}$ gains very mild improvement over $B=U_Y^T\in\mathbb{R}^{m\times{}m}$.
+The reason is probably because we set $k=0.5q$, under which $k$ will increase from $0.5m$ to $m$ when $q$ is changed from $m$ to $2m$.} The computational procedure is given in Algorithm~\ref{alg:learnA:pca}.
 While quite simple, this algorithm is provably successful provided that $Y$ is strictly or very close to be low-rank.
 More precisely, let $\rank{Y}=r$ and $A$ be learnt as in Algorithm~\ref{alg:learnA:pca}, then all the samples in $Y$ will be transformed to have a convolution rank of at most $2r$: